bag-cnag/vcfLoader/README.md

 import hail
 ```

 to check whether the installation was done correctly.
+If no errors are reported, Hail has been correctly installed.

-3. Install ElasticSearch 2.4.2.
-You can download the zipped distribution, unzip it and run
+3. Install ElasticSearch 6.4.3 You can download the zipped distribution, unzip it and run

 ```
 cd elasticsearch